 Limitations of this method:

-This method works only if you had enabled the “File History” or “System Protection” feature before the files were deleted.
+- This method works only if you have enabled the “File History” or “System Protection” feature before the files are deleted.

 2. Retrieve Files from File History